Arjunbadola/arjunbadola.github.io/_posts/2020-08-02-ccl products india ltd analysis the moat business you might be looking for.md

 “The idea behind the above is to create multiple sources of margin of safety.
 The first point delivers a margin of safety by keeping you away from bad businesses.
 Investors should recognize that margin of safety, apart from a low price, can also come from a high-quality business.
 The other two points help you think about reasonable valuation a decade from now.“

-This valuation is made further simpler by using an excel sheet (provided by Safal Niveshak, thanks to him!): Attached with the post
+This valuation is made further simpler by using an excel sheet (provided by Safal Niveshak, thanks to him!): [(link)](https://www.notion.so/arjunbadola/CCL-Products-3d8015499cba4cb89146ff9b60a13dd3)

 Remember depending completely on Excel can be quite dangerous sometimes.
 As people tend to tweak it as per their needs.